karajones/karajones.github.io/jobs/jobs3.md

 mkdir programs
 ```

 Next, upload the ALLPATHS package into `programs` and uncompress it.
 Then `cd` into the uncompressed ALLPATHS directory.
 (I’m going to assume you know how to do those steps on your own by now.
-If not, check out [uncompressing and compressing files](#))
+If not, check out [Uncompressing and compressing files](../dlx/dlx5))

 Now that you are in the ALLPATHS directory, you can carry out the installation.
 During the `./configure` step, you *must* include a prefix to tell the program where you want to install it.
 I suggest you install it in the original ALLPATHS directory.
 ```
 ./configure --prefix=~/programs/ALLPATHS
 ```

-> :heavy_exclamation_mark: Warning: Let me reiterate that you *must* include a prefix.
+> **Warning:** Let me reiterate that you *must* include a prefix.
 Also, remember what that prefix was because you’ll need it later!

 Once that part is finished, you can `make` and `make install` the program:
 ```